cermati/route-label/README.md

 ### Mounting Submodule

 If you mount another "submodule" with `use` keyword, the given name will become prefix for all routes inside that submodule.
+Without giving name, the nested routes inside the submodule won't be registered as named route.
 Prefixes will be concatenated with dot ('.') character.
 It is also possible to have subsubmodule and subsubsubmodule.

 Example, in your `/routes/index.js`: